 We also recommend staying connected with your lender reps so you always know who to work with to address any funding that gets stuck in transit.

 To really optimize your processes, rethink when “contracts in transit” begins.
 Rather than starting the timer at the end of the day or the next day, look at integrating your front and back office processes to get the deal out the door before your customer drives off the lot.

 Take advantage of technology to speed up stip collection: scanners, copiers or tablets can get the documents into your computer and ready to submit in seconds.
 Make it a goal to submit each funding package as soon as it’s ready and see how that helps speed your cash flow.

 Tip 5: Get Your Whole Crew Involved

-Funding should not just be the F&I department’s responsibility.
+Funding should not be the F&I department’s responsibility alone.
 Provide access and visibility to your software solutions so that sales, F&I and the back-office staff can improve the dealership’s overall workflow efficiency, including speeding trade-in titling to keep from holding up that portion of the deal.